NEIGHBORHOOD GRADE INCIDENTS (30D)

 What is the safest neighborhood in Manhattan?

-Harlem currently holds the best safety grade in Manhattan with a grade of C and 4 incidents in the last 30 days.
+Harlem currently holds the best safety grade in Manhattan with a grade of D and 348 incidents in the last 30 days.

 Is Manhattan safe to live in?